 Great rivers afforded the surrounding settlements with easy means of transport, fertile soil on their banks, and abundance of raw materials by which technologies could flourish.
 This period was marked by great inventions that improved our living conditions, including the plow, the wheel, then chariots, canals, boats, map making, compass, calendars, gun powder, paper and all forms of writing: cuneiform, hieroglyphics, linear B, ancient Greek, and Latin, to mention only some.
 Monumental architecture was represented by obelisks, pyramids, temples, aqueducts.
 Philosophies and organised religion likewise flowered, starting with the so-called Axial Age: Zoroastrianism, Hinduism, Buddhism, Confucianism, Taoism, Judaism, and later, Christianity.
 Islam came in the 7th century.

-One would think that such highly evolved societies would last indefinitely, but both archeology and history tell us that a great number decline and finally collapse after only tens to several hundred years.
+One would think that such highly evolved societies would last indefinitely, but both archeology and history tell us that a great number decline and finally collapse after only tens to several hundred years, i.e., all civilisations have a "sell-by" date.
 (Some exceptions include the Roman Empire which lasted well over a thousand years).
 What is meant by “collapse” is a rapid and enduring loss of population, identity, and socio-economic complexity so that public services crumble, disorder ensues, and government loses control.
 Today, we call declining societies “failed states.”

 It seems that each civilisation carried with it the seeds of its own destruction, and that the rise and fall of civilisations were determined by their inhabitants’ response to challenge.
 Their rise was mediated by favourable environments: near bodies of water, stable climates, friendly neighbours, good leaderships, technological inventions and/or diffusions, etc. The critical factor, however, remained the industry and creativity of their people.
 Conversely, over time, populations became decadent and indulgent, and with this, psychological exhaustion and self-destruction.
 In Rome, excessive concentration of wealth was coupled with faulty leadership, which caused the fatal over-expansion of the empire.